XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-one.md

 # 📝 Outline of Final Project

+Version 1:

 In this project, I aim to explore how to achieve healthy, sustainable weight loss while exposing the risks of extreme dieting.
 Like many others, I once believed that drastic calorie restriction—surviving on coffee and cucumber—was the fastest way to lose weight.
 While the scale drops quickly, the consequences soon follow: fatigue, muscle loss, metabolic slowdown, and inevitable weight regain.

 This issue extends beyond individual struggles; with obesity rates rising globally, many turn to extreme diets that promise fast results but rarely deliver lasting success.
 Instead of chasing unsustainable quick fixes, this project will break down the science behind effective weight loss.
 Using data-driven analysis and visual storytelling, I’ll compare different diet methods, highlighting their impact on health in both the short and long term.
 More importantly, I’ll provide practical insights to help individuals create personalized, sustainable weight-loss strategies that promote overall well-being, not just a lower number on the scale.

+**Version 2: Final choice**

+This is my second version of the explanation.
+Later, I realized that starting with the widespread misinformation on social media aligns better with my vision.
+From there, I gradually introduce how people, influenced by misleading information, have made many ineffective weight loss efforts.
+I want to help them, also just like I once needed help.
+By showing that they don’t need to starve themselves or resort to unhealthy methods to lose weight.
+In many cases, these extreme approaches backfire.
+This realization was the starting point of my project.

 ## 🔍 Setup: Where My Thought Came From?